 MXR M300 Reverb

-MXR is a well-respected pedal brand and the MXR M300 Reverb (link to check the price on Amazon) is a perfect representation of the company.
+MXR is a well-respected pedal brand, and the MXR M300 Reverb is a perfect representation of the company.

 This MXR Reverb packs 6 magnificent reverbs into a compact and easy-to-use stompbox.
 With one footswitch and three knobs, the only listed pedal simpler than the M300 is the aforementioned EHX Holy Grail Max (which only has 4 reverb options)!